 Repost 2015:

 1843!
-Didn’t realise that old!
+Didn’t realise it was that old!
 The Devonshire Arms is not only Melbourne’s oldest (former) pub, but nearly Melbourne’s #oldestbuilding.
-Hidden away amongst the jumble of #stvincentshospitalmelbourne buildings, almost demolished in the 80s I think before it was realised how old it was.
-Restored and now used as an alcohol detox centre (!
-At least that’s what I heard).
+Hidden away amongst the jumble of #stvincentshospitalmelbourne buildings, almost demolished in the 80s I think before it was realised how old it was (hence national trust pic from 1981).
+Restored and now used as an alcohol detox centre (at least that’s what I heard).
+Update 2024: yes it was the detox centre but now houses St Vincent’s historic archives.

-The #heritagevictoria citation says it was originally face brick, then rendered and the window frames changed in c1870, so it looks perhaps much like it did in 1843.
-Also looks to me like it was built as a small corner bar with a couple of tiny terraces attached.
-Built by a property speculator in the first ‘suburban’ expansion of Melbourne, at first known as Newton, and eventually the separate municipality of #Fitzroy in 1855.
+The #heritagevictoria citation says it was originally face brick, then rendered and the pub window added in c1870, so it doesn’t look at all like it did in 1843.
+Also looks to me like it was built as a small corner bar with a couple of tiny terraces attached to the left, or maybe those doors are later.
+Built by a property speculator in the first ‘suburban’ expansion of Melbourne, at first known as Newton, and eventually the separate municipality of #Fitzroy in 1858.

 HV says: “The original building contains early construction materials such as pit-sawn timber and hand-made nails.”
 And remnant timber shingle roof under the corrugated iron.